tchx84/Gameeky/docs/basics/en/index.md

 ## Thematic packs

-Gameeky provides predefined packs of building blocks for different interests, e.g. A farming role playing [game](https://github.com/tchx84/FreedomValley) set in a medieval fantasy world.
+Gameeky provides predefined packs of building blocks for different interests, e.g., a farming role playing [game](https://github.com/tchx84/FreedomValley) set in a medieval fantasy world.
 A thematic pack contains:

 * Assets like tilesets, sprites and sounds.
 * Entities created from these assets, with predefined properties and behaviors.